 ZENA’S ALL-PURPOSE FOUR (ZAP)

-Zena’s All-Purpose Flour is comprised of sorghum and quinoa flours – both high in fibre, iron and protein – as well as tapioca flour and cornstarch.
+Zena’s All-Purpose Flour is comprised of sorghum and quinoa flours – both high in fibre, iron and protein – as well as tapioca flour.
 While the starchy flours add little nutritive value, they serve an important supporting role to the stars – quinoa and sorghum.
 With a little help from the magic of xanthan gum, ZAP can be used at a 1:1 ration for wheat flour.
 Gluten-free baking at home made easy!

 Sorghum flour is free of gluten and full of life.
 At least that’s what the kids are saying.